ligato/docs/docs/tutorials/06_plugin-lookup.md

+# Plugin Lookup

+---

-# Tutorial: Managing plugin dependencies with plugin lookup
+Link to code: [Managing plugin dependencies with plugin lookup][code-link]

 In this tutorial, we learn how to resolve dependencies between multiple plugins in various scenarios.